ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Is Citrate better than Oxide?

-Magnesium Citrate is classified as T2 Specialist in the FormulaForge formulary, while Magnesium Oxide is T4 Mapped.
+Magnesium Citrate is classified as Secondary Form by FormulaForge, while Magnesium Oxide is Mapped Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 What is the difference between Citrate and Oxide?

 Magnesium Citrate and Magnesium Oxide are two distinct chemical forms of Magnesium.
-Citrate has a bioavailability rating of good (S2) and is classified as T2 Specialist, while Oxide has a rating of low (S4 — basic) and is classified as T4 Mapped.
+Citrate has a bioavailability rating of good and is classified as Secondary Form, while Oxide has a rating of low and is classified as Mapped Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of Magnesium is best absorbed — Citrate or Oxide?

-Based on our formulary bioavailability data, Magnesium Citrate has a higher absorption rating (good (S2)) compared to Magnesium Oxide (low (S4 — basic)).
+Based on FormulaForge bioavailability data, Magnesium Citrate has a higher absorption rating (good) compared to Magnesium Oxide (low).
 Higher bioavailability means more of the active compound reaches systemic circulation per dose unit.
 We do not publish raw dose conversion ratios or proprietary calculation methodology.

 Can I switch from Oxide to Citrate?